 This Enoki Mushroom Stir-Fry is the ideal meal for one person.
 This vegetarian stir-fry is flavorful, quick, delicious and the perfect weeknight meal for a single person.
 Easily double or quadruple it for a crowd.

 If there’s one thing I’ve always wanted to do is create a bunch of recipes for one person because A LOT of the time, I eat alone.
 And it’s not sad, it’s actually glorious!
-I make dinner, I pour myself a glass of wine or beer, or in this case, a La Croix over ice, put a trashy TV show on and eat.
+I make dinner, I pour myself a glass of wine or beer, or I pour some iced tea over ice, put a trashy TV show on and eat.
 It’s super chill!